+But what about organisations that can’t compete with high compensation?
 Here are just a few ways to think outside the paycheque:

-Conduct a pay analysis
+Conduct a Pay Analysis

-Compare to others in your market
+Compare to Others in Your Market

 Now that you’ve determined you’re paying fairly, find out how you rank compared to other companies you’re competing with for talent.
 If they are paying above or below market value, that will be a point of discussion for candidates with multiple offers.
-Be prepared to openly discuss and answer questions on why you pay what you do, including how pay raises are determined within your company.
+Be prepared to openly discuss and answer questions on why you pay what you do, including how pay rises are determined within your company.